xoss-io/e2evc/01_introduction.md

 ```
 Full Stack Developer at XOSS.io

- > DevOps Engineer (needed to add that quick because of the previous session :-))
+ > DevOps, DevSecOps, DevBizOps, Developer, Engineer, Architect, Coding-Professional - Cloud, On-Premises and the World (needed to add that quick because of the previous session :-))

 ![Benedikt](img/benedikt.jpg)